 De Coubertin’s intentions coincided with the internationalisation of sports that was made possible through codifying rules and customs.
 Standardised rules permitted nations to compete against each other in international events.

 The Olympic movement distinguished itself with a strong founding ideology that was laid down in the Olympic Charter.
 Central to the charter was the idea of universal humanism.
-The Games were supposed to address the whole of mankind on an equal basis.
+The Games were supposed to address the whole of humanity on an equal basis.
 Therefore the games adopted two basic principles: first, competitors would be obliged to be athletes with an amateur status, not to have had any professional affiliation in the past.
 Second, the games should bring different cultures and antagonistic nations together, promoting better understanding and peace.

 Universal or Exclusive?